magnetikonline/thummer/README.md

 ### Setup URL rewrite rules
 Refer to the supplied `rewrite.nginx.conf` & `rewrite.apache.conf` for examples.
 Of course for Apache, these rules could be placed into a `.htaccess` file, or your `httpd.conf`.

 **Note:** it's strongly recommended in a production environment to adjust the rewrite rules, targeting the specific set of widths/heights you require, rather than arbitrary lengths to avoid a possible flooding of thumbnail images to disk of limitless dimensions.
-Examples for this are provided as comments in both `rewrite.nginx.conf` and `rewrite.apache.conf`.
+Examples for this are provided as comments in both `rewrite.nginx.conf` & `rewrite.apache.conf`.

 ### All done
 Assuming everything is configured correctly the following should now occur: